jcasman/plugin-dev-quickstart/examples/additional.rst

 Meowshot
 --------
 * Get a cat's attention by a voice, and take a picture.
+Kotlin example.
+Uses NanoHTTPd for webgui.
 * `GitHub <https://github.com/theta360developers/meowshot>`_